-I strongly encourage you to ask questions or make comments during lecture and student presentation.
-Your participation will enrich our learning environment and you will benefit a lot from it.
+I strongly encourage you to ask questions or make comments during lectures and student presentations.
+Your participation will enrich our learning environment, and you will benefit significantly from it.
 If you have special needs to reach me outside the lectures or regular office hours, you may email me.
 I will try to respond to your email in two business days.
-If you don't get my response within two business days, please send me a reminder email.
-When you email me, please prefix the course code [GEN501] to the subject header for better visibility.
+Please send me a reminder email if you don't get my response within two business days.
+Please prefix the course code [GEN501] to the subject header for better visibility when you email me.